-Having an adverse credit history doesn’t instantly disqualify you from securing a PLUS loan.
+Having an adverse credit history doesn’t instantly disqualify borrowers from securing PLUS loans.
 But there may be additional requirements, such as having a co-signer.

-Direct consolidation loans allow you to combine multiple federal student loans into one loan with a fixed interest rate.
-Your new rate will be based on the average of all the loans you’re trying to consolidate.
+Direct consolidation loans allow borrowers to combine multiple federal student loans into one loan with a fixed interest rate.
+The new rate is based on the average of all the loans being consolidated.

-The Department of Education says there’s no cost for this process.
-And consolidation can allow you to roll multiple loans into one easier-to-remember payment.
+As the Department of Education says, there’s no cost for this process.
+And consolidation can allow borrowers to roll multiple loans into one easier-to-remember payment.

 But there are potential downsides to consolidation loans.
-For instance, you may end up paying more in interest than you would have otherwise.
-Consolidating your loans might also cause you to lose benefits, like interest rate discounts, principal rebates, and eligibility for loan forgiveness or cancellation.
+For instance, borrowers may end up paying more in interest than they would have otherwise.
+Consolidating loans might also take away benefits, such as interest rate discounts, principal rebates, and eligibility for loan forgiveness or cancellation.

 You may have come across information regarding other types of federal loans, such as Perkins Loans, the Federal Family Education Loan (FFEL) Program and the Health Education Assistance Loan (HEAL) Program.
 But those programs are no longer offered.